Explore-AI/udt-clean-water-toolkit/api_drf/README.md

 ### 1.2 Database

-The following databases are suppored by GeoDjango can be used with the app:
+The following databases are suppored by GeoDjango can be used with the app*:

 - SpatiaLite
 - MySQL
 - MariaDB
 - PostGIS (recommended for use with this application)

+*Please check the functions used in the application have compatability with your selected database.

 ## 2. Development